 Not only will visualizing the process help you navigate it more efficiently than text-based documentation or cumbersome spreadsheets alone, visualization offers incredible fluidity in terms of:

-- responding to planning oversights or scheduling discrepancies as they arise, and
+- Responding to planning oversights or scheduling discrepancies as they arise.

 With great projects of any size, comes great responsibility – from assembling the right team, overseeing their performance, and meeting deadlines, to communicating effectively with stakeholders.

 Fortunately, you’ve got a lot of great options when it comes to customizing the right project management technique to fit your needs.